Master Personal Finance with Notion: Create a Powerful Debt Reduction and Financial Goals Tracker

 2. Periodically review your progress by comparing current balances with past data.

-3. Consider creating additional pages or dashboards in Notion to monitor savings, income, and expenses, using charts or summary views.
+3. Consider creating additional pages or dashboards in Notion to monitor savings, income, and expenses.
+You can add charts or summary views for deeper insight.

 Step 8: Utilizing Notion's Additional Features